alexch/codelikethis/public/projects/yelpington_app.md

 * kebab-case

 This *id* is **not** the same as an HTML element id; instead, it's a *primary key* for our database.
-(Yes, in this context, the filesystem is a database.
-Really.)
+(Yes, in this context, the filesystem is a database.)
 Every record (restaurant) needs a unique identifier.

 We will also need a file named `all.json` which contains a list of all the ids, e.g.: